Heedster/board-games-tracker/README.md

    ```
 4. Follow the prompts to configure your deployment

-The application will automatically check for updates every day at 9:00 AM and send email notifications if there are any changes in the pre-order list.
+The application will automatically check for updates every day at 9:00 AM and send email notifications if there are any changes in either the pre-order list or new arrivals.

 ## Local Development